-5. Get used to conversation in a group
+5. Get used to conversations in a group

 Following conversations in a group is often difficult because of the background noise.
 Listen to the different voices.
 Try to recognise them by timbre or rhythm and link each voice to a person.
 Focus your attention on the person you want to understand.
 Practice this regularly.

 If you did not understand something that was said, please ask for it to be repeated.

 Ensure that you can see the face of your conversation partner(s) clearly and that there is sufficient light.
-This will help you to lip-read.
-Avoid 'looking into the light,' position yourself with your back towards the window so that you can see the other person(s) better.
+This will help you to lipread.
+Position yourself with your back towards the window, so that you can see the other person(s) better.
 Ask others to talk slowly and clearly.
-Talking louder does not help.
+Gently remind others that talking louder does not help.

-6. Visit public buildings
+6. Visit public venues and events

-Visit public buildings.
-Try to sit near the speaker; try to be seated in the front rows in a show.
+At public gatherings, try to sit near the speaker or be seated in the front rows in a show.
 Avoid a seat behind a pillar or in an alcove, you will be in a 'sound shadow.'